Abdullaqamar/portfolio/README.md

 - The `Hero.jsx` component includes a button to show the contact form overlay.
 Update the `ContactForm` component in the `Contact` directory as needed.

-## Troubleshooting

-- Ensure all file paths are correct.
-- Check the browser console for any error messages if something isn't working as expected.
-- Refer to React documentation for any issues related to component behavior or state management.

-Feel free to explore and modify the code to suit your needs.
-Happy coding!